jrelgin/jasonmakes/daily-profile-plan.md

 * **Single daily hit** to each upstream API → predictable costs / quota.
 * Output cached in **Vercel KV** → edge‑fast reads.
-* Next 14 server components use `next.revalidate` (ISR) to pick up fresh KV data automatically.
+* Next.js App‑Router server components use `next.revalidate` (ISR) to pick up fresh KV data automatically.
 * Optional: end the cron route with `res.revalidate('/about')` if you want new HTML the moment the job finishes.

 ---